How can my not-for-profit organisation receive funding from ShareGift Australia?

 Can our charity use ShareGift Australia's brand?

 ShareGift Australia distributes funds to Australian charities on an annual basis (after 30 June).
+For more information, please refer to our Distribution Policy.

 - A charity will only be considered for funding if it is recommended by a donor (whose share sale proceeds exceed AUD$100) or a participating ASX company.